Manik2000/nh-2025-movie-map/web/README.md

 # Nowe Horyzonty 2025 - Interactive Movie Map

-A stunning interactive visualization of the Nowe Horyzonty 2025 film festival movies plotted on a 2D map using UMAP coordinates.
+An interactive visualization of the Nowe Horyzonty 2025 film festival movies plotted on a 2D map using UMAP coordinates.

 ## Features